pyodide/pyodide-blog/content/posts/jspi-and-function-pointer-cast-handling.md

 `wasm-merge` to merge `countArgs.wasm` with the compiled C code. `wasm-as` and `wasm-merge` are part of binaryen.
 See the full build script here:
 [here](https://github.com/hoodmane/jspi-blog-examples/tree/main/9-wat-count-args/build.sh).
+(As an aside, we use `wasm-merge` instead of the normal approach of assembling to an object file and then linking the object file with `wasm-ld` because we can only use an instruction in an object file if llvm knows how to generate relocations for the instruction.
+I have now taught llvm how to generate relocations for `ref.test`, but it didn't know how to do this when I started.)

 This approach to handling function pointer casts uses the `ref.test` instruction which was added as part of the garbage collection feature (wasm-gc) which has